How to use Google Home to plan your Thanksgiving

 Decide what to cook

 Search is Google's bread and butter.
 Leverage that well-honed ability by asking the Google Assistant to track down tempting holiday recipes.
-You can do this on a Google Home smart speaker of course, but also by using the Google Assistant app on your Android phone, iPhone and iPad ($599 at Apple).
+You can do this on a Google Home smart speaker of course, but also by using the Google Assistant app on your Android phone, iPhone ($1,157 at Amazon Marketplace) and iPad ($380 at Amazon).

 Kick off your search by saying, "Hey Google, find holiday recipes" or a similar phrase.
 The assistant will then present your results.
 In my case, three in particular stood out.
 The first was deep-fried turkey with a southern-style rub -- complete decadence I know.